-Mary, her husband Henry, the Parson boys who built the vehicle – Richard Clare Parsons and the steam turbine pioneer Charles Algernon Parsons – and their tutor, Richard Biggs, were traveling together in the experimental vehicle.
-They were traveling through the countryside near present day Birr, County Offaly in Ireland, which had a speed limit of 4 miles per hour, when Mary Ward was tossed from the car and ran over, being killed almost instantly.
+Ward, her husband Henry, the Parson boys who built the vehicle – Richard Clare Parsons and the steam turbine pioneer Charles Algernon Parsons – and their tutor, Richard Biggs, were traveling together in the experimental vehicle.
+They were rolling through the countryside near present day Birr, County Offaly in Ireland, which had a speed limit of 4 miles per hour, when Mary Ward was tossed from the car and ran over.
 A doctor near the scene found her cut and bleeding from the ears.
-It was found she had suffered a broken neck.
+It was determined she had suffered a broken neck.

 Ward, an amateur scientist who wrote several books, didn’t believe anybody would publish her first book, “Sketches with the microscope” because she was a woman.
 To ensure it reached an audience, she self published 250 copies and distributed hand bills to advertise them.
 They sold within a few weeks, which led to a London publisher producing more books.
 She penned two more books, including a beginner’s guide to astronomy.